Aftnet/CPubLib/Readme.md

 ## CPubLib

+- Creates fully compliant EPUBv3 files
+- Non destructive: images are untouched and ordering preserved - easy to revert to CBZ or other archive without modifying reading order
+- Can embed standard and custom metadata
+- Intelligent handling of single image spreads (wide images meant overlap two pages)
+- Tested and working on Adobe Digital Editions, Apple Books, Lithium, Kobo ereader

 Get via Nuget.
 CPubLib works similarly to any framework writer (think TextWriter): it single use and is meant to share the lifecycle of the stream it operates on.

 ```C#